 Yes.
 You must give the tenant written notice to quit.
-Generally, you must give notice: (1) at least one month before the expiration of a tenancy of a definite duration, a tenancy of no definite duration or of a month-to-month tenancy; (2) one week before the expiration of a week to week tenancy; (3) three months before the expiration of a year-to-year tenancy.
+Generally, you must give notice:

+(1) at least 7 days before the expiration of a week-to-week tenancy with a written lease agreement, or 21 days prior to the expiration of a week-to-week tenancy without a written lease agreement; (2) at least 60 days before the expiration of a tenancy for a stated term in excess of 1 week or of a month-to-month tenancy; (3) 90 days before the expiration of a year-to-year tenancy.